What is VPN on computer? 4 reasons why might you need one

 4.3.
 Accessing geo-restricted content and services on your computer

-Have you ever tried to watch your favorite show on a streaming service while traveling abroad with your laptop, only to be met with a "not available in your region" message?
+Have you tried watching your favorite show abroad on your laptop?
+Sometimes you get a “not available in your region” message.
 Or perhaps a news website or online tool is blocked in your current location.
-This is due to geo-restrictions, where content access is limited based on your geographical IP address.
+This is due to geoblocking, where content access is limited based on your geographical Internet address.

 A VPN on a computer can help you bypass these digital borders.
-By allowing you to connect to a server in a different country, it makes it appear as though your computer is accessing the internet from that location.
+Allowing you to connect to a server in a different country makes it appear as though your computer is accessing the internet from that location.

-This can unlock a wider range of content on streaming platforms, allow access to geo-specific news, or let you use online services that might otherwise be unavailable.
-For instance, connecting your PC to a VPN server in Canada could grant you access to the Canadian library of a streaming service.
+This can unlock a wider range of content on streaming services, allow access to geo-specific news, or grant network access to services that might otherwise be unavailable.
+For instance, connecting your PC to a VPN server in Canada could grant you access to the Canadian library of a streaming services.

 It’s worth noting, however, that while VPNs are great for this, you should always be mindful of the terms of service for any platform you use.
 I always advocate for responsible VPN usage.